Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

-\end{scriptsize} \textit{Coordinate matrix} $\C \in \mathbb{R}^{K \times K}$ is invertible if $\C$ is full column-rank; for simplicity, we will make this assumption in the sequel.
-In practice, this essentially means points $x_i$'s should not be \textit{collinear}\footnote{https://en.wikipedia.org/wiki/Collinearity}, which can be ensured via prudent sampling (see our proposed DAG construction procedure in Section\;\ref{subsec:gradOp} to select points to compute gradient $\balpha^i$).}
+\textbf{Assumption 1}: Coordinate matrix $\C$ is full column-rank.
+This means that a subset of $M \leq K$ points cannot reside on a $(M-2)$-dimensional hyperplane; this can be ensured via prudent sampling (see our proposed DAG construction procedure in Section\;\ref{subsec:gradOp} to select points for computation of gradient $\balpha^i$).